 Alleyne's 18 leads Virginia Tech past Coppin State 74-42

-BLACKSBURG, Va.
-(AP) -- Nahiem Alleyne got the start in his second collegiate game and scored 18 points to lead Virginia Tech to a 74-42 victory over Coppin State on Friday.
+Alleyne got the start in his second collegiate game and scored 18 points to lead the Hokies to a 74-42 victory over the Eagles.

 Coming off a 11-point outing off the bench in his collegiate debut Tuesday in a season-opening win at Clemson, the freshman hit 6 of 8 from the floor, including four 3-pointers.
-He led a balanced attack for the Hokies (2-0), who gave new head coach Mike Young his first home victory.
+He led a balanced attack for the Hokies (2-0), who gave Young his first home victory as the Hokies' head coach.

 Landers Nolley II scored 11 points for Virginia Tech, while Tyrece Radford added 10.

-The Hokies blitzed Coppin State (0-1) from the start, building a 27-3 lead in the first 12:15 of the game.
-They hit four 3-pointers in the first three minutes and hit five overall in their quick start - by four different players.
+Alleyne hit his first two shots - a 3-pointer and a wing jumper - helping the Hokies blitz Coppin State (0-2) from the start.
+Tech built a 27-3 lead in the first 12:15 of the game, hitting four 3-pointers in the first three minutes.

+"He's a great player," Tech point guard Wabissa Bede said of Alleyne.
+"He's confident, and we're feeding it to him.
+I'm telling him he's great for a reason.
+I keep putting that in his head and now he's starting to believe it.
+He's showing it now, and I'm so happy for him."

+"We thought, as a staff, he was the best we had on the floor in terms of being responsible on Tuesday," Young said.
+"I inserted Nahiem in there, and he responded.
+His defense was again very, very good.
+He's where he's supposed to be and doing a great job.
+And getting four 3's down was a joy to see."

-Coppin State (0-1) suffered through a miserable shooting first half, as the Eagles made just one of their first 20 shots and missed 17 straight at one stretch.
+The Hokies came out with energy on the defensive end as well, forcing Coppin State into a miserable shooting first half.
+The Eagles made just one of their first 20 shots and missed 17 straight at one stretch.
 They finished with only four made field goals in the first half.

+They weren't much better in the second half, hitting just 10 shots.
+The Eagles shot just 19.7 percent (14 of 71), and they turned it over 16 times.

+"We didn't see the jersey as Coppin State," Bede said.
+"We just saw five dudes out there.
+We didn't try to judge anybody.
+We knew they were a great team.
+We knew they were a high-level team that could shoot the 3 very well .
+They could come in here and make 20 3's.
+You never know guys.
+They're a team that's going to shoot 40 3's.
+We came at them with high hands and made them take contested shots."

 Andrew Robinson led Coppin State with 15 points.